NicholasRasi/FL-Simulator/docs/parameters.md

 ### Algorithm Parameters
 These parameters define how the algorithms are executed and how updates are performed, i.e., the amount of computation performed  by each device at each round.
-For example, these parameters can be used to set the number oflocal iterations (epochs * num_examples / batch_size) used by the standard FedAvg algorithm.
+For example, these parameters can be used to set the number of local iterations (epochs * num_examples / batch_size) used by the standard FedAvg algorithm.

 - **k**: